 Look for companies that will help you with your tuition.
 It is another practical way to help pay for your college.
 Nowadays, companies (big and small) offer tuition reimbursements.
 Several companies can help you pay for college thru tuition assistance programs (TAPs), and others offer tuition reimbursement as an employee benefit.

 What is Tuition Reimbursement?

-Tuition reimbursement is a type of employee benefit just like paid time off, 401K, or healthcare.
-This is basically where the company will ‘pay back’ or ‘reimburse qualified employees a specific amount towards the cost of your tuition.
+Tuition reimbursement is a type of employee benefit, just like paid time off, 401K, or healthcare.
+This is basically where the company will ‘pay back’ or ‘reimburse qualified employees a specific amount towards the cost of their tuition.

 How Company Tuition Reimbursement Works

-Every organization’s tuition reimbursement program varies and generally reflects its size, human resource policies, and the type of industry they belong to.
+Every organization’s tuition reimbursement program varies and generally reflects its size, human resource policies, and the type of industry it belongs to.
 Typically, the employee will pay upfront for their college tuition, and after that, the employer reimburses the full or partial amounts after completing your class.

 Many smaller companies offer to pay for college fees related to your current job.
 For example, if you work in finance, your company will pay only for the college subjects required to earn your CFA certification.

 On the other hand, some more prominent companies can pay your college fee in full.
 Companies offering this program will pay for a full four-year graduate or undergraduate degree tuition.

 However, be wary about programs that companies will pay upfront because, in most cases, they come with some fine print.
 For example, if you quit or fail your course, your benefit may be converted into a loan that you will repay.